cypher000000/ansible-aws/README.md

   - "log"
     - Loging every step in log_file_path with timestamp.
   - "msg"
-    - Msging every step in jenkins output.
+    - Messaging every step in Ansible output.
   - "free_tier_check"
     - Checking AWS Free Tier usage for EC2, EBS, S3, Data Transfer, Public IPS; showing if you have any high usage.
   - "s3_setup"
-    - Creating (if need) S3 bucket "s3_bucket" and dir "artifacts" inside.
+    - Creating (if needed) S3 bucket "s3_bucket" and dir "artifacts" inside.
   - "iam_setup"
     - Creating (if need) AWS IAM policy "iam_policy_name" and role "iam_role_name" with access from EC2 to S3 bucket "s3_bucket".
   - "key_management,upload_key" or "key_management,create_key" - you must specify one of this variations